Child Custody

 How Nevada Courts Determine Child Custody

-To make this decision, courts will consider factors such as:
+Courts consider factors such as:

 • The child's preferences

-• The conflicts between parents
+• The level of conflict between parents

-• The health (mental and physical) of both parents
+• The physical and mental health of both parents

-• The relationship the child has with either parent
+• The child's relationship with each parent

 Must Custody Be Left Up to a Judge?